Evolutionary instability of selfish learning in repeated games: Results

 To explore which mechanism allows \FMTL{} to evade inefficient equilibria against selfish learners, we consider simulations in which initially both players defect (\fig{escapeAndST}a).
 In this initial state, the players' payoffs are equal but inefficient.
 As a result, \FMTL{} prioritizes efficiency over fairness, leading the respective learner to cooperate occasionally.
 While this reduces the payoff to \FMTL{}, it also provides some strategic leverage.
 By cooperating conditionally, the learner can affect how profitable it is for the selfish opponent to cooperate.
 Once the \FMTL{} player adopts a strategy that makes cooperation a best response, even a selfish opponent has an incentive to adapt (\sfig{escapeALLD} and \vid{trajectory}).
 In this way, \FMTL{} triggers dynamics of ever-increasing cooperation rates.
 Eventually, players reach an equilibrium in which both players cooperate.
 Different simulated trajectories vary due to stochasticity, but they almost always lead from defection to cooperation, independent of the magnitude of the benefit-to-cost ratio (\fig{escapeAndST}b).
 We observe similar dynamics when players start out with random strategies (see \sfig{average_trajectories}).

 Donation games may favor successful learning because efficiency requires only a simple pattern of behavior: both players merely need to cooperate each round.
 Instead, additional coordination problems might arise if efficiency requires the players to cooperate in turns.
 This problem occurs, for example, in a prisoner's dilemma with $R<\left(S+T\right) /2$.
 Here, it is socially optimal to agree on a policy of alternation: $X$ cooperates and $Y$ defects in even rounds, whereas $X$ defects and $Y$ cooperates in odd rounds.
 Again, we explore the dynamics of this game when players use either selfish learning or \FMTL{}.
 When they both use selfish learning, they typically fail to cooperate altogether (\fig{escapeAndST}c).
 But if one of them adopts \FMTL{}, they overwhelmingly discover the optimal policy of alternation (\fig{escapeAndST}d).
+We observe a similar pattern in the context of a harmony game (here, $R>T$ and $S>P$, such that cooperation is dominant~\citep{martinez-vaquero:plosone:2012}).
+When $R<\left(S+T\right) /2$, two selfish learners typically coordinate on mutual cooperation.
+But if one of the two players switches to \FMTL{}, they both achieve the superior alternation outcome.
+Specifically, when two selfish learners interact in a game with payoffs $R=1$, $S=2$, $T=0.5$, and $P=0$, we find that over $99\%$ of runs give a payoff of $\left(R,R\right) =\left(1,1\right)$.
+Once one of the learners switches to \FMTL{}, more than $99\%$ of runs end up at $\left(\left(S+T\right) /2,\left(S+T\right) /2\right) =\left(1.25,1.25\right)$.

-\subsubsection{Generalized social dilemmas: Stag hunt and snowdrift games}
+\subsubsection{Generalized social dilemmas: stag hunt and snowdrift games}

 While the prisoner's dilemma has been instrumental in modeling human cooperation, there are other natural rankings of the game's payoffs.
 These alternative rankings result in weaker forms of conflict.
-To further explore the relative performance of \FMTL{}, we consider generalized social dilemmas, defined by three properties \citep{dawes:ARP:1980,kerr:TREE:2004,nowak:JTB:2012}: \emph{(i)} the payoff for mutual cooperation exceeds the payoff for mutual defection,~$R>P$; \emph{(ii)} when players choose different actions, a defector obtains a larger payoff than a cooperator, $T>S$; and \emph{(iii)} irrespective of their own action, players prefer their opponent to cooperate, $R>S$ and $T>P$.
-In addition to the prisoner's dilemma and the so-called harmony game (in which establishing cooperation is trivial \citep{martinez-vaquero:plosone:2012}), there are two more generalized social dilemmas \citep{hauert:JTB:2006a}: the stag hunt \citep{skyrms:CUP:2003} and the snowdrift \citep{sugden1986economics,hauert:Nature:2004} game.
+To further explore the performance of \FMTL{}, we consider generalized social dilemmas, defined by three properties \citep{dawes:ARP:1980,kerr:TREE:2004,nowak:JTB:2012}: \emph{(i)} the payoff for mutual cooperation exceeds the payoff for mutual defection,~$R>P$; \emph{(ii)} when players choose different actions, the defector obtains a larger payoff than the cooperator, $T>S$; and \emph{(iii)} irrespective of their own action, players prefer their opponent to cooperate, $R>S$ and $T>P$.
+In addition to the prisoner's dilemma and the harmony game, there are two more generalized social dilemmas \citep{hauert:JTB:2006a}: the stag hunt \citep{skyrms:CUP:2003} and the snowdrift \citep{sugden1986economics,hauert:Nature:2004} game.